Literacy, Doctor of Philosophy

 St. John’s is a Catholic, Vincentian, and global university that, since its founding, has striven to provide an excellent educational for all, especially for those individuals lacking economic, social, and educational advantages.
 There is overwhelming evidence documenting the debilitating influence of poverty upon social, emotional, physical, and educational well-being of children limiting and ultimately impeding their academic performance and achievement.
 The Ph.
 D. in Literacy Program is designed to encourage proactive research that seeks solutions to these situations and advocates for equity and social justice.

-The Doctor of Philosophy (Ph.D.) program in Literacy focusing on Diverse and At Risk Learners prepares professionals for these role options:
+Offered as a fully online program, the Doctor of Philosophy (Ph.D.) program in Literacy focusing on Diverse and At Risk Learners prepares professionals for these role options:

 - Teacher Educator: College or University Faculty for Teacher Preparation, Research, and Service